-Despite progress in LCP, few studies have focused on classifying vocabulary into CEFR levels based on context. \citet{Aleksandrova:23} proposed ME6 Contextual, a bidirectional encoder representations from transformers (BERT)~\cite{Devlin:19}-based classifier that, similar to our models, is trained on a CEFR-annotated corpus to directly predict a word’s level from its context.
-This direct-prediction approach allows it to classify words not seen during training.
-By contrast, \citet{Banno:25} introduced an indirect-prediction method wherein an LLM selects the appropriate EVP sense for a word in context before mapping it to a CEFR level.
-The performance of this approach depends on the quality of cues from the data source.
+Despite progress in LCP, few studies have examined the classification of vocabulary into CEFR levels based on context. \citet{Aleksandrova:23} proposed ME6 Contextual, a BERT~\cite{Devlin:19}-based classifier that, like our models, is trained on a CEFR-annotated corpus to directly predict a word's level from its context.
+This direct prediction approach enables the model to classify words not seen during training.
+By contrast, \citet{Banno:25} introduced an indirect-prediction method in which an LLM selects the appropriate EVP sense for a word in context and then maps it to a CEFR level.
+The performance of this approach depends on the quality of cues provided by the data source.
 To isolate the effect of different data sources on classification performance, we reimplemented ME6 Contextual as a baseline for our LLM-based classifiers.